Recognition of same-sex unions by country: Nepal

+In October 2016, the Ministry of Women, Children and Social Welfare constituted a committee for the purpose of preparing a draft bill to legally recognize same-sex marriage.
+In November 2023, the first Nepali same-sex wedding occurred after the Supreme Court of Nepal's ruling to allow LGBT marriages in June 2023.

 Netherlands

 The Netherlands was the first country to extend marriage laws to include same-sex couples, following the recommendation of a special commission appointed to investigate the issue in 1995.
 A same-sex marriage bill passed the House of Representatives and the Senate in 2000, taking effect on 1 April 2001.

 In the Dutch Caribbean special municipalities of Bonaire, Sint Eustatius and Saba, marriage is open to same-sex couples.
 A law enabling same-sex couples to marry in these municipalities passed and came into effect on 10 October 2012.
 The Caribbean countries Aruba, Curaçao and Sint Maarten, forming the remainder of the Kingdom of the Netherlands, do not perform same-sex marriages, but must recognize those performed in the Netherlands proper.
 Registered partnerships have been available in Aruba since September 2021.
 A same-sex marriage bill is under consideration in the Parliament of Curaçao.

 New Zealand

 On 14 May 2012, Labour Party MP Louisa Wall stated that she would introduce a member's bill, the Marriage (Definition of Marriage) Amendment Bill, allowing same-sex couples to marry.
 The bill was drawn from the ballot and passed the first and second readings on 29 August 2012 and 13 March 2013, respectively.
 The bill received royal assent from the Governor-General on 19 April and took effect on 19 August 2013.

 New Zealand marriage law only applies to New Zealand proper and the Ross Dependency in Antarctica.
 New Zealand's dependent territory, Tokelau, and associated states, Cook Islands and Niue, have their own marriage laws and do not perform or recognize same-sex marriage.